We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 A nice feature is that you can edit your videos by simply editing the transcript that goes with the video.
 This is a lot easier than cutting out sections from the video playhead.

-Simply click on the Transcript button on the top right, then select and delete the bits you don’t want by selecting and deleting the text.
-The related video footage will be deleted correspondingly.
+Simply click on the Transcript button on the top right, then select and delete the bits you don’t want by simply selecting and deleting the text.
+The related video footage will be deleted correspondingly – it’s fab!

 You can then Export your video and store it in a central location from where it can be surfaced using the different options discussed above.